oliverzick/Delizious-Ini/README.md

 ## What?
 Delizious Ini is an easy to use .NET Standard library entirely written in C# for reading and writing of INI data.

-## New features in version 1.17.0
+## New features in version 1.18.0
-* Writing the comment for a section with given section name and default comment write mode
-* Writing the comment for a property with given section name, property key and default comment write mode
+* Configurability of the comment string that indicates the beginning of a comment line

 ## Features
 Delizious Ini provides the following features: